Android-for-Python/Android-for-Python-Users/README.md

 There is a `#garden_requirements =` field in older buildozer.spec files.
 This is depreciated and should not be used.

+# Creating a Recipe

+## Why a Recipe

+Some Python packages are not pure Python, they contain compiled code.
+This must be compiled for the specific platform.

+Python packages are generally distributed in a wheel, this will contain pre-compiled binaries for supported platforms.
+Python wheels do not support Android, so to port a package to Android is must be explicitly compiled for ARM/Android.

+P4a provides an api for creating package build scripts, such a script is called a "recipe".
+The task in creating a recipe is to port existing build instructions.
+To create a recipe you must understand both of these:

+- The p4a recipe API.

+- The existing build instruction for the package.

+## P4A Recipe API

+A recipe generally consists of two parts; a package build, and a package install.

+The recipe api attempts to automate common cases such as Cython or `setup.py`, but likely this will not be sufficient - you will have to dig deeper.

+The [documentation](https://github.com/kivy/python-for-android/blob/develop/doc/source/recipes.rst) provides an overview.
+Your best resource is the [examples](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes).

+## Porting Build Instructions

+Build instructions could be a `setup.py`, `a shell script`, `Make`, `CMake`, `Bazel`, or something else.
+These instructions may be processor or OS specific, and usually depend on the GCC tools.

+A port involves specifying the Android NDK supplied compiler tools (Clang and LLVM) in place of GCC tools; and patching any of the existing build scripts as necessary.

+## Recipe Support

+This is full custom work.
+You can't schedule this, you are finished when the surprises stop.
+This task is for those who consider themselves self-supporting.
+Requests for help usually go unanswered because nobody will have experience of that specific issue in that context.

 # Cryptic Error Messages

 ## No module named 'msvcrt'